aPinix/rewind/README.md

 ## Uninstall instructions

-To uninstall OpenRecall and remove all stored data:
+To uninstall OpenReLife and remove all stored data:

 1. Uninstall the package:
    ```
-   python3 -m pip uninstall openrecall
+   python3 -m pip uninstall openrelife
    ```

 2. Remove stored data:
    - On Windows:
      ```
-     rmdir /s %APPDATA%\openrecall
+     rmdir /s %APPDATA%\openrelife
      ```
    - On macOS:
      ```
-     rm -rf ~/Library/Application\ Support/openrecall
+     rm -rf ~/Library/Application\ Support/openrelife
      ```
    - On Linux:
      ```
-     rm -rf ~/.local/share/openrecall
+     rm -rf ~/.local/share/openrelife
      ```

 Note: If you specified a custom storage path at any time using the `--storage-path` argument, make sure to remove that directory too.

 ## Contribute

 As an open-source project, we welcome contributions from the community.
-If you'd like to help improve OpenRecall, please submit a pull request or open an issue on our GitHub repository.
+If you'd like to help improve OpenReLife, please submit a pull request or open an issue on our GitHub repository.

 ## Contact the maintainers
 mail@datatalk.be

 ## License

-OpenRecall is released under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0), ensuring that it remains open and accessible to everyone.
+OpenReLife is released under the [AGPLv3](https://opensource.org/licenses/AGPL-3.0), ensuring that it remains open and accessible to everyone.